 This page is for beginners, but has some advanced material too: About buying.
 About selling.
 About eBay and other auctions.
 About rarity and the difference between collecting US and ancient coins.
-There are also numerous pages on the coins of particular emperors and particular collecting themes.
-[Return to the main educational site ]
+There are also numerous pages on the coins of particular emperors and particular collecting themes at my the main educational site ]

 This is a very common copper (copper can turn green with age) coin, 23 mm in diameter (between the sizes of a US nickel and quarter) of the Roman emperor Constantine the Great, who reigned 307 - 337 A.D, over 1600 years ago.
 For more commentary, click the image.

 Are there really genuine ancient coins?

 Oh, yes.
 The Greeks and Romans minted huge numbers of coins and many millions (really!) are still around in nice shape.